spicysomtam/k3s-aws-cluster/README.md

     username: admin
 =====================================================================
 ```

+Once you have the kubeconfig, edit the server url in the kubeconfig and replace 127.0.0.1 with the load balancer dns name.

 ## Disable kubernetes api on load balancer

 There may be situations where the kubernetes api should not be available on the load balancer, especially if its is internet facing.